 For now Britain (and presumably the EU) is working hard to preserve the goodwill of other WTO members.
 How successful it will be remains to be seen.

 Because of their sporadic interest, they did not know that what really happened was already expected.
 After all, the reservations were first raised a year ago, and back in June the UK had conceded that negotiations were on the cards.

 What happened since then simply followed a well-trodden WTO procedural path, only slightly magnified by the special case of Brexit.

 There was one surprise — Russia’s involvement, but even then it might be a mistake to jump to conclusions.
 Might.

 Briefly, after the UK and EU circulated their proposals on July 24, the deadlines for staking a claim expired after about three months: October 22 for the EU’s 90-day Article 28 process and October 24 for the UK’s 3-month “rectification” process.

 A few days before the deadline, on October 9, the WTO’s Market Access Committee met.
 This was an opportunity for countries to put their reservations on the record, and 15 countries did on the EU’s proposal, and 19 on the UK’s.

 At the last minute, just before the deadlines, a number of countries submitted their claims in writing.
 Who they were is thought to be roughly those who spoke in the WTO meeting.

 For the EU this meant negotiations on “modification” could begin.
-The UK would now be about three months behind the EU but both would now be negotiating “modification” under GATT Article 28 — the UK would have to formally launch the process with its 90-day period opened for comment.
+The UK would now be about three months behind the EU but both would be negotiating “modification” under GATT Article 28 — the UK would have to formally launch the process with its 90-day period opened for other WTO members to stake a claim.
 The UK needed a brief period to prepare to launch the process.
-Then the 90 days would kick in.

 Meanwhile on October 25, UK International Trade Secretary Liam Fox informed Parliament that the GATT Article 28 negotiations would kick in.
 The media woke up with a jolt, and produced those dramatic headlines.